vsc100/Evaluation_Metrics/README.md

  METEOR (Metric for Evaluation of Translation with Explicit ORdering) is a machine translation evaluation metric, which is calculated based on the harmonic mean of precision and recall, with recall weighted more than precision.

 METEOR is based on a generalized concept of unigram matching between the machine-produced translation and human-produced reference translations.
 Unigrams can be matched based on their surface forms, stemmed forms, and meanings.
 Once all generalized unigram matches between the two strings have been found, METEOR computes a score for this matching using a combination of unigram-precision, unigram-recall, and a measure of fragmentation that is designed to directly capture how well-ordered the matched words in the machine translation are in relation to the reference.
+# N-Gram
+n-grams are Markov models that estimate words from a fixed window of previous words. n-gram probabilities can be estimated by counting in a corpus and normalizing (the maximum likelihood estimate). n-gram language models are evaluated extrinsically in some task, or intrinsically using perplexity.
+We can use these models as an evaluation metrices for our language model.